How To Visit Queenstown on a Budget

 If you’re after a taste of the good life while visiting this small town but aren’t so keen on the big price tags?
-Then let us tell you how to wake up with a lakeview, eat the pinot-soaked cheddar and see all Queenstown has to offer when your budget doesn't match your appetite!
+Find out who to eat the pinot-soaked cheddar and see all Queenstown has to offer when your budget doesn't match your appetite for adventure!

 How to get there?

 Cheap flights from one of the major centres such as Auckland, Wellington and Christchurch are best spotted on Air New Zealand’s Grab a Seat.
 To score some cheap tickets, download their app and set a notification alert so that when a flight for your preferred route such as Auckland to Queenstown becomes available for the right price, you’ll be told about it.